 The Follow-up High Ticket Offer

-I am 100% convinced of the need to incorporate a high ticket offer into your marketing.
+I understand the logic of incorporating a high ticket offer into your marketing.

 But which to choose of the several “high ticket programs” out there?